poppinss/file-generator/README.md

 > **Note**: This package is ESM only

-This package allows you generate fake in-memory files for varying sizes.
+This package allows you generate fake in-memory files of varying sizes.
 The generated file can be used during testing to test the file uploads functionality of your Node server.

-- Support for `docx`, `xlsx`, `pdf`, `png`, `jpg`, and `gif` files.
+- Support for `docx`, `csv`, `xlsx`, `pdf`, `png`, `jpg`, and `gif` files.
 - Passes the [magic number file](https://gist.github.com/leommoore/f9e57ba2aa4bf197ebc5) validation.
 - The file contents are kept inside memory as a buffer.
 No files are written to the disk.